Sol-Global/.github/profile/README.md

 ---

 ## 🚀 **Our Mission**
-_"To harness technology in a way that maximizes humanity's potential, from space exploration to health and beyond."_
+_To harness technology in a way that maximizes humanity's potential, from space exploration to health and beyond._

 We are driven by a passion for creating things that make the largest possible impact worldwide.
 We exist to challenge the traditional methods of education, leadership, and more.